bilalhajji/bilalhajji/README.md

 I am Bilal HAJJI, a passionate Data Science and ML student, pursuing a Double Degree in Data Science at Politecnico di Torino and Centrale Casablanca.

-🔭 Working on Data ML && GenAI (personal and freelance) projects
+🔭 Working on Data, ML && GenAI (personal and freelance) projects

 🌱 Keeping up with the innovations in AI